Supreme Court launches new term reeling from RBG's death and in political spotlight - KESQ

 Supreme Court launches new term reeling from RBG’s death and in political spotlight

-On Monday a short-handed Supreme Court, still reeling from the death of Justice Ruth Bader Ginsburg, will begin a new term in the shadow of a bitter confirmation fight that is set to take place weeks before the presidential election.
+On Monday a short-handed Supreme Court, still reeling from the death of Justice Ruth Bader Ginsburg, begins a new term in the shadow of a bitter confirmation fight that is set to take place weeks before the presidential election.

 The justices are still working remotely because of Covid-19 and telephonic arguments will be livestreamed.